Caroline-Mwangi/Caroline-Mwangi/README.md

 - 👋 Hi, I’m @Caroline-Mwangi
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently working with Python and ReactJS
+- 💻 Looking to learn Dart (Flutter)
 - 📫 How to reach me -> cwmwangi50@gmail.com

 <!---